abyaadrafid/academic-kickstart/content/post/pnpnet/index.md

 </figcaption>

 This paper introduces the new third paradigm.
-It argues that, for sequential modeling tasks such as motion forecasting, past data is very important.
+It argues that, for sequential modelling tasks such as motion forecasting, past data is very important.
 To that end, it proposes PnPNet which combines multi-object tracking with joint perception and prediction models.
 We will go into the details of the model after discussing some other works that try to tackle different aspects of our problem.

 # Related works